 Yes, completion of Family Mediation Certification Training is a requirement for professionals wanting to qualify as a Parenting Coordinator in Florida.
 In addition, a Parent Coordinator must also take a Parenting Coordination Course and meet other requirements spelled out in Florida Statute 61.125.

-The Florida Supreme Court requirements do not allow online mediation training be applied toward meeting the initial mediator certification training requirement.
+Yes, for 2021, the Florida Supreme Court has waived the requirement that mediation certification training be taught in person.
+After December 31, 2021, the Court will not allow online mediation training to be applied toward meeting the initial mediator certification training requirement.
 The Court does allow online mediation training to be credited toward meeting some of the continuing mediator education requirements.